James F. Drake

 James F. Drake (born June 26, 1947) is an American theoretical physicist who specializes in plasma physics.
 He is known for his studies on plasma instabilities and magnetic reconnection for which he was awarded the 2010 James Clerk Maxwell Prize for Plasma Physics by the American Physical Society.

 Early life and career

 Drake studied at the University of California, Los Angeles (UCLA), where he received his bachelor's degree in 1969 and received his doctorate in 1975.
-In 1977, he went to the University of Maryland, where he has been a professor since 1987.
+In 1977, he moved to the University of Maryland, where he has been a professor since 1987.

 He dealt with laser-plasma interaction and plasma turbulence.
 He is known for explaining the mechanisms of the rapid reconnection of magnetic field lines and the resulting particle accelerations in astrophysical plasmas (for example on the sun).
 In computer simulations with Amitava Bhattacharjee and Michael Hesse (NASA), he was able to demonstrate the explosive nature of the dynamics of the magnetic fields, for example in solar flares.